Build Your Own Crystal Radio

 - Attach the capacitor, resistor, and diode to the circuit.
 Note: No insulation stripping is needed in this step.

-- Slightly bend the ends of the leads of the resistor, and loop these around the screw under the two "HEADPHONE" clips, as shown in Figure 12.
+- Slightly bend the ends of the leads of the resistor, and loop these around the screws for the two "HEADPHONE" clips, as shown in Figure 12.
 The direction of the resistor does not matter.
 Tighten only the top "HEADPHONE" screw to hold the resistor in place for now.

-- Slightly bend the ends of the leads of the diode, and loop these around the screw under the bottom "HEADPHONE" clip and the detector tie point screw, as shown in Figure 12.
+- Slightly bend the ends of the leads of the diode, and loop these around the screw for the "HEADPHONE" clip and the detector tie point screw, as shown in Figure 12.
 Important: Make sure the black stripe on the diode is facing toward the "HEADPHONE" clip.

 - Double check and tighten all of the screws except the tuning rod screw.